 “I have an interesting piece of memorabilia.
 A Transcelestians t shirt.
 Never heard of it?
 That was the working title of Star Wars when they began filming in 1976.
 These shirts were only given to crew members and cast.
 I acquired it in 2009 through academy award winning sound designer Ben Burtt.
 He’s the guy who created the lightsaber sound, Chewbacca’s voice, R2D2 beeps….Darth Vader breathing etc. He’s also the reason they call Obi Wan Kenobi “Ben”…….it’s because of Ben Burtt’s stoic nature.
 Anyway – the shirt sat in an archive box in his office for decades.
 He gave it to a close friend when he moved from ILM to Pixar.
 I bought the shirt directly from her…..coincidentally she just happens to be George Lucas’s next door neighbor.
 When it arrived I tried Googling the title.
 There were ZERO search results.
 Zero.
 Just to give you an idea of how rare that is.
 Go to google and type anything in the search…..anything.
 Literally mash your hands on the keyboard…..any search will turn up 10K results.
 But not Transcelestians.
 I had it briefly listed in my online store and the emails I received from fanatics were hilarious.
 It’s amazing how vehemently people will defend a fictional universe…….kinda like religion.
 Over the years I’ve had some very unique shirts come into my possession.
 Once in a while its nice to have actual provenance to back its authenticity.
 Kind of a cool piece…..thought I’d share.
 May the Schwartz be with you.”

-We love a good vintage t-shirt story and the provenance is strong in this one.
-The t-shirt and its tag checks out as being of the era – no question there.
-What scares me (and also gets me excited) is the fact that in today’s day and age, with every detail of Star Wars having been dissected and disseminated for almost four decades – how could this have flown under the radar?
+We love a good vintage t-shirt story and the stated provenance is strong in this one.
+The t-shirt and its tag check out as being of the era – no question there.
+What scares me (and also gets me excited) is the fact that in today’s day and age, with every detail of Star Wars having been dissected and disseminated, and then repeatedly combed over, for over four decades – how could this have flown under the radar?
 If indeed its history checks out – this tee would be responsible for adding a missing piece of information to the Star Wars universe.
 Not to mention the garment is in mint condition.
 Cha-ching.

 What do you think?
 Have your say below.